leoncuhk/awesome-quant-ai/README.md

 - [Predictably Irrational](https://amzn.to/3vojdDR) by Dan Ariely - A look at the forces that affect our decision-making processes.
 - [Behavioral Investing](https://amzn.to/48QA2Ws) by James Montier - Strategies to overcome psychological barriers to successful investing.
 - [The Laws of Trading](https://amzn.to/41Svo82) by Agustin Lebron - Decision-making strategies from a professional trader's perspective.
+- [Thinking, Fast and Slow](https://a.co/d/fWGSCVt) by Daniel Kahneman - A classic on human decision-making and cognitive biases, crucial for understanding market behavior.
+- [The Undoing Project](https://a.co/d/3ykJOZ4) by Michael Lewis - Chronicles the collaboration between Daniel Kahneman and Amos Tversky and their contributions to behavioral economics.

 ### Statistical and Econometric Analysis